 The National Final

 The National Final takes place in Blackpool on a weekend in early September.
-The headquarters for the event is the Grand Hotel Blackpool, on North Shore, where the theory tests are held and the awards ceremony takes place.
+The headquarters for the event is the Imperial Hotel Blackpool, on North Shore, where the theory tests are held and the awards ceremony takes place.

 Please note that responsibility for booking hotel rooms and places at the gala dinner rests with the individual competing companies.

 The majority of teams arrive in Blackpool during the Saturday afternoon in readiness for the briefings in the afternoon and the gala dinner in the evening at the Imperial Hotel Blackpool.